HumanDynamics/loan-hack/credit-union-hack-blog.md

 Blockchain techology can enable integration of business, legal and technical aspects of transactions.
 To illustrate and prove this thesis, (Dazza and Nina) spent the week hacking a core legal element, the secured transaction.
 In a secured transaction, collateral is pledged as security for a debt.
 The documentary elements of a secured transaction are typically general contract terms and conditions, a promissory note and a collateral security agreement,  These three elements serve different functions and are often, but not always, separate documents within a loan transaction.
 By iterating a methodical, modular implementation of secured loans, we can use blockchain technology to both replicate and advance legally significant commercial relationships.

-We explored secured transactions in terms of a U.S consumer auto loan.
+We explored secured transactions in terms of a U.S consumer auto loan governed by the (Massachusetts General Laws Chapter 255B, Retail Instalment Sales of Motor Vehicles.)<https://malegislature.gov/Laws/GeneralLaws/PartIII/TitleIV/Chapter255B>

-Blockchain technology can record reliable evidence of a contract.